Davante Adams Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Season Stats

-- Adams (27 red zone targets) has been the recipient of 23.1% of his team's 117 red zone pass attempts.
+- With 27 targets in the red zone this season, Adams has been on the receiving end of 23.1% of his team's 117 red zone pass attempts.

-- The Packers have called a pass in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
-This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Adams' matchup with the 49ers.